mdaus/nitro/CMakeREADME.txt

 Instructions for Windows:

-* NOTE that this worked at one time, but since then I've made a lot of changes on Linux, so the Windows build is probably broken.
 * Open the directory containing the top-level CMakeLists.txt as a project in Visual Studio.

 This system has a few differences from the waf-based system:

-* The waf-based system builds 3rd-party drivers during the configure stage.
-CMake best practices discourage this.
-Instead, a two-stage build is required.
-The first time the project is configured and built, it will build all of the drivers, but will skip any modules that depend on them.
-The next time the project is configured, it will find the already-build drivers, and enable builds of the dependent modules.

 * Rather than selectively building subsets of files from the 3rd-pary (drivers) packages, it just builds them using their normal build processes.
 This should reduce the labor overhead and risk of breaking the build when updating driver package versions.

 Implementation Notes: